wp-plugins/prosociate-amazon/readme.txt

 This demo site is a default WordPress install, using a premium theme.
 No customizations were made.
 The site was built with Prosociate right from the WordPress admin panel, in minutes.

 [Prosociate.com Support Forums](http://www.prosociate.com/forums)

-= Watch this video to see how Prosociate works! =

 http://www.youtube.com/watch?v=3Wu9gQMeZwk